PavelAndreyuk/Authentication-jetty/README.md

-# Simple-Authentication-jetty
+# Authentication-jetty

-Simple authentication form with servlets using jetty and h2 database.
+Simple authentication form with servlets using jetty and h2 database with hibernate.